ADJr01/Time.js/README.md

 # Time.Js🕒

-Time.Js is a versetile JavaScript Project that simplifies date and calendar related operation in a web project.
+Time.Js is a versatile JavaScript Project that simplifies date and calendar related operation in a web project.

 ## Core Functionalities:
 Month Calendar Data: Retrieve detailed calendar data for a specific month.